beentaken/CSCI358_2014/HW/HW7.md

 - respond
 	- big people look scary and might be able to solve a issue

 ##b.
-Consider an example of a physical security mechanism that doesn’t fall into one of the above classes.
+Consider an example of a physical security mechanism that doesn’t fall into one of the above
+classes.
 See how it serves with respect to the mantra.

+ID Card/ Token

-ID Card/ Token; It used for access but not preventation
+it it used for access but not preventation

 ##c.
 Are there equivalents to all or some of the five components in the context of information security?
 What, if any, would they be and why?

-###Reference
-Cherdantseva and J. Hilton, "A Reference Model of Information Assurance & Security," Availability, Reliability and Security (ARES), 2013 Eighth International Conference on , vol., no., pp.546-555, IEEE, doi: 10.1109/ARES.2013.72, 2–6 September 2013.
-The new IAS-octave

-- confidentiality
-- integrity
-- availability
-- Accountability
-- Auditability
-- Authenticity
-- Non-repudiation
-- Privacy

 #2.
 Read the Scientific America article that can be found in `HW7-People-Tricked.pdf`.
 Consider the effect this type of effect, `choice blindness`, might have in making choices on the internet.
 Try and think of a way this could be exploited in an online attack.

+It would be really good for phishing or a pyramid scheme, since you can offer actual rewards to gain trust and then use the the gained trust to scam someone.

 #3.
 What is risk homeostasis and how does it relate to this subject?
 Make up an example in the context of information security.

+## Reference:
+Wilde (1998).
+"Risk homeostasis theory: an overview".
+Injury Prevention 4 (2): 89. doi:10.1136/ip.4.2.89.

+Risk Homeostatsis is a person calcaction of risk which includes:
+> - Expected benefits of risky behavior (e.g., gaining time by speeding, fighting boredom, increasing mobility)
+> - Expected costs of risky behavior (e.g., speeding tickets, car repairs, insurance surcharges)
+> - Expected benefits of safe behavior (e.g., insurance discounts for accident-free periods, enhancement of reputation of responsibility)
+> - Expected costs of safe behavior (e.g., using an uncomfortable seat belt, being called a coward by one's peers, time loss)

 #4.
 Look at `HW7-Information Security Interview Questions.pdf`.